schmidb/CDOhub/coaching.md

 feature-img: "img/header/banner-904884.jpg"
 ---

-Our coaching service guides you to create an efficient data strategy for your company or team.
+Our coaches guide you to create an efficient data strategy for your company or team.
 The CDOhub coaching is designed for Chief Data Officers (CDOs), CTOs serving the role of a CDO, CXOs interested in more data driven business or data team leads looking for a more data and